stuartofmt/duetBackup/Config Notes.md

 **Notes on duetBackup.config**
 The default top level directory is /opt/dsf for most purposes this will be sufficient and does not need to be included in the config file.
 It can be over-ridden with the `-topDir` option.

-For each directory (under /opt/dsf) that you want to backup use **one** `-dir` setting.
-Subdirectories will also be backed up.
+You need to have at least one `-dir` setting.
+For each directory (under /opt/dsf) that you want to backup use a `-dir` setting.
+Subdirectories below each `-dir` will also be backed up.

 `-days` and `-hours` are integers.  duetBackup will repeat backups every n hours where n = days*24+hours.
 If you specify `-days 0` and `-hour 0`, a single backup will be performed and duetBackup will terminate.

-For example - the following example will performa backup, every 30 hrs, of the system dir and the macros dir :
+For example - the following example will perform a backup, of the `main` branch in the `ender5Backup` repository, every 30 hrs, of the system dir and the macros dir :

 ```
 -userName memyselfI
 -userToken gbx_EDEFmLyZDDqgUIQxyz123BqW6x9jabcGCMXl
 -rep ender5Backup
--branch main
 -dir sd/sys
 -dir sd/macros
 -days 1